 Developed in 1991, Python has gone from strength to strength since.
 Initially, it was popular as a back-end development language for websites, but it has since become pervasive in other areas of development.
 Everything from virtual reality and algorithms to blockchain and fintech, the applications are endless.
 You can pick basically any modern industry and find some use for Python development.

 Despite this broad range of uses, Python is actually super easy to use, especially if you’re a native English speaker.
 It was designed to mimic the syntax of the English language making it a fantastic choice for your first development language.
 The script is also highly intuitive, so it generally takes less time to perform functions than other languages.

 It might seem like the trendy language to learn, but given the high performance and unparalleled starting salaries, it’s no wonder many new developers take it on as their first language.
-You’ll have a lot of competition trying to get a job, but it’s totally worth it once you get your foot in the door.
+You’ll have a lot of competition trying to get a digital nomad job, but it’s totally worth it once you get your foot in the door.

 Also, if you’re wondering where the name came from – Guido van Rossum was reading the scripts for Monty Python’s Flying Circus whilst designing the language.
 He wanted something unique, and naturally, Python stood out to him.

 How is Python used in development?

 Websites like NASA, Reddit and Disqus all use Python for their back-end tasks.
 This is because it is super easy to use, takes up less space and has a high level of performance.
 You’ll also find it used for mobile app design as it works with both Android and Apple devices.

 The uses don’t end at website and app development though.
 You’ve probably already heard of algorithms whilst using social media services.
 Known in the business as machine learning, Python forms the backbone of these processes.
 Netflix, Instagram and even TikTok all use Python to help users find the content they want to see.